 Where Do I Start?

-Are you wondering where to start or how to use the site?
+Are you wondering where to start?

 There's no "right" way to learn, as everyone has different goals when learning a language.
 For example, someone who is traveling to Portugal for a month would want to prioritize different topics compared to someone who is planning to live there.
 Someone who needs to understand Portuguese for business purposes would have different goals compared to someone who wants to communicate better with family, friends, and neighbours.
 With this in mind, we've tried to make the platform as flexible as possible to give our users more control over their learning experience.